Penn Charter Professional Development

-Published monthly by William Penn Charter School in the interest of our faculty and staff.
+Published by William Penn Charter School in the interest of our faculty and staff.

 News to Know

 On Saturday, October 23, 2021, Darryl Ford was honored by Villanova University as the 2021 St. Thomas of Villanova Medal recipient.
 Darryl received the medal, the highest award given by Villanova University's Alumni Association, in recognition for his many contributions to Villanova as a trustee for ten years and, most recently, for serving on the Aequitas Presidential Task Force on Race.
 Darryl's work in education here at PC and with local and national educational organizations was also lauded.
 Here is a link to more details about Darryl's honor.

 That same day, Jennifer Brown Baer was at St. Olaf College in Northfield, Minnesota, for the 50th anniversary of the founding of St. Olaf's chapter of Eta Sigma Phi, the Classics honor society, where she spoke to alumni and current students about her experience teaching Latin in independent schools.

 Big kudos go out to Susan Chan-Peters for connecting Michael LoStracco's classes to her son, Ob, who is stationed at Fort Dix and is assisting the classes with their nascent donation drive for Afghan refugees, and kudos to Aly Goodner in the Center for Public Puprpose for making that connection!
 Ob made a memorable visit to LoStracco's Quaker Principles and Practice classes and took back student donations with him.

 Kudos to Tom Rickards for coordinating training for the rock climbing wall, keeping faculty updated on the status, and in general keeping up the excitement!
 We all look forward to many joyful climbs.